-Your goods may be refused entry, seized, destroyed or returned to GB if they arrive at:
+Your products may be refused entry, seized, destroyed or returned to Great Britain if they arrive at a:

-- a port in the EU without a BCP where checks cannot be carried out
+- port in the EU without a BCP where checks cannot be carried out

-- an EU BCP that cannot check your type of product
+- BCP that cannot check your type of product

 There are more than 400 BCPs in the EU and they’re usually at EU ports and airports.

-Give advance notice to EU BCPs or point(s) of entry in NI
+Give advance notice to EU BCPs or point(s) of entry in Northern Ireland

-You’ll need to give EU BCPs or points of entry in NI advance notice of products arriving.
+You’ll need to give EU BCPs or points of entry in Northern Ireland advance notice of products arriving.
 Check how much notice is needed with the BCP or point of entry you’re planning to use.

-Contact your import agent in the EU or NI to make sure they notify the BCP through the trade control and expert system (TRACES) of the arrival of the consignment.
+Contact your import agent in the EU or Northern Ireland to make sure they notify the BCP through the trade control and expert system (TRACES) of the arrival of the consignment.